-- A student who is one of a group of students from more than one school district served in a single location when a free appropriate public education is not available in the respective sending district; - A student in a community setting or environment (not operated by a school district) that prepares the student for postsecondary education/training, integrated employment, and/or independent living in coordination with the student's individual transition goals and objectives, including a student with regularly scheduled instruction or direct involvement provided by school district personnel, or a student in a facility not operated by a school district (other than a nonpublic day school) with instruction provided by school district personnel; or - A student in a self-contained program at a separate campus operated by the school district that provides only special education and related services.
+- A student who is one of a group of students from more than one school district served in a single location when a free appropriate public education is not available in the respective sending district; - A student in a community setting, facility, or environment operated by a school district that prepares the student for postsecondary education/training, competitive integrated employment, and/or independent living in coordination with the student's individual transition goals and objectives; - A student in a community setting or environment not operated by a school district that prepares the student for postsecondary education/training, competitive integrated employment, and/or independent living in coordination with the student's individual transition goals, with regularly scheduled instruction or direct involvement provided by school district personnel; - A student in a facility not operated by a school district with instruction provided by school district personnel; or

+• A student in a self-contained program at a separate campus operated by the school district that provides only special education and related services.

-"Nonpublic day school" is an instructional arrangement/setting for providing special education and related services to students through a contractual agreement with a nonpublic school for special education.
+"Nonpublic day school" is an instructional arrangement/setting for providing special education and related services to students through a contractual agreement with a nonpublic school for special education when the District is unable to provide FAPE for the student.

-"Vocational adjustment class or program" is an instructional arrangement/setting for providing special education and related services to a student who is placed on a job (paid or unpaid unless otherwise prohibited by law) with regularly scheduled direct involvement by special education personnel in the implementation of the student's IEP.
-This instructional arrangement/setting shall be used in conjunction with the student's individual transition goals and only after the school district's career and technical education classes have been considered and determined inappropriate for the student.
+"Vocational adjustment class" is a support program for providing special education and related services to a student who is placed on a job (paid or unpaid unless otherwise prohibited by law) with regularly scheduled direct involvement by special education personnel in the implementation of the student's IEP.
+This instructional arrangement/setting shall be used in conjunction with the student's transition plan, as documented in the student's IEP, and may include special education services received in career and technical education work-based learning programs.

-"Residential care and treatment facility (not school district resident)" is an instructional arrangement/setting for providing special education and related services to students who reside in care and treatment facilities and whose parents do not reside within the boundaries of the school district providing educational services to the students.
-In order to be considered in this arrangement, the services must be provided on a school district campus.
-If the instruction is provided at the facility, rather than on a school district campus, the instructional arrangement is considered to be the hospital class arrangement/setting rather than this instructional arrangement.
+"Residential care and treatment facility (not school district resident)" is an instructional arrangement/setting for providing special education and related services to students who reside in care and treatment facilities, who were not placed at the facility by an ARD Committee, and whose parents do not reside within the boundaries of the school district providing educational services to the students.
+If the instruction is provided at the facility, rather than on a school district campus, the instructional arrangement will be considered the hospital class arrangement/setting rather than this instructional arrangement, or if the student resides at a state-supported living center, the instructional arrangement will be considered the state school arrangement/setting.
 Students with disabilities who reside in these facilities may be included in the average daily attendance of the district in the same way as all other students receiving special education.

-"State supported living center" is an instructional arrangement/setting for providing special education and related services to a student who resides at a state supported living center when the services are provided at the state supported living center location.
+"State supported living center (referred to as state school in Texas Education Code § 48.102)" is an instructional arrangement/setting for providing special education and related services to a student who resides at a state supported living center when the services are provided at the state supported living center location.
 If services are provided on a local school district campus, the student is considered to be served in the residential care and treatment facility arrangement/setting.